Desousak/csci3055u-project-swift/standard-library/README.md

-This folder contains the sample code to illustrate some useful functionalities and data structures offered by the standard library of the language.
+# Standard Library Example
+> This example program demonstrates the functionality available in the Swift Standard Library.
+To run it, simply run the command: `swift standardLib.swift`